mautic/user-documentation/docs/components/forms.rst

 .. image:: images/forms/checkbox_field_values.png
   :width: 600
-  :alt: Screenshot showing checkbox field values with a mapped custom field
+  :alt: Screenshot showing checkbox field values with a mapped Custom Field

 With the checkbox, radio box and select fields, the properties tab allows you to choose what should be available for the visitor to select.